DarthGigi/MinionAH-Newsroom/src/content/blog/donations.md

 heroImage: "/assets/images/donations/banner.png"
 ---

-At the time of writing this, MinionAH has increased in popularity and usage, we have over 3,000 users now and the number is still growing!
-Truly, I can't thank you all enough for the support and love you've shown to MinionAH.
+At the time of writing, MinionAH has grown more than I ever imagined.
+We’ve passed 3,000 users and the community keeps growing every day.
+I’m genuinely so grateful for all the support and love you’ve shown.

-Since I've started working on MinionAH, I've done everything I can to keep the website running for free, but as the website grows, so do the costs of running it.
-For example, we had to move from our database provider to hosting our own database as we were hitting our free tier limits.
-This is just one of the many costs that come with running a website like MinionAH.
+Since day one, I’ve done everything I can to keep MinionAH completely free to use.
+But with growth comes new costs.
+We recently had to move from our free-tier database provider to hosting our own database because we outgrew their limits, and that’s just one example.

-## Table of Contents

 ## Why Donations?
-MinionAH is a free service, and I want to keep it that way.
-However, to keep the website running, I need to cover the costs of hosting, domain registration, and other expenses.
-Donations will help me cover these costs and allow me to continue improving MinionAH.

-Currently, the only costs we have are the domain registration, which is about $10 per year.
-I have no problem covering this cost out of my own pocket, but as the website grows, so do the costs.
-I want to be transparent about the costs of running MinionAH and how donations will help cover them.
+I want MinionAH to always stay free.
+But running and maintaining it comes with expenses: hosting, domain registration, scaling infrastructure, and other operational costs.
+While I’ve personally covered the domain cost so far (about $10/year), we’re reaching a point where the project needs more to keep up.

 ## What Will Donations Be Used For?

-Currently, as said before, the only cost we have is the domain registration, and if we get enough donations, it will exceed the 10$ per year.
-This is why I will set aside the donations for future costs, and invest them into improving MinionAH.
-None of the donations will go to me personally, they will all be used to cover the costs of running MinionAH and improving it.
+Most donations will go directly into MinionAH-covering server expenses, upgrades, and tools that help me improve the platform.

+In full transparency: if donations exceed the site's needs, some of the funds may help support me personally.
+That means covering basics like food or bills when needed, so I can continue focusing time and energy on this project.
+But the main goal is keeping MinionAH alive and thriving.

 ## How Can You Donate?

-You can donate via [Ko-fi](https://ko-fi.com/F1F04KOJQ).
-Ko-fi is a platform that allows you to support creators by buying them a coffee, or in this case, donating to help cover the costs of running MinionAH.
-You can donate any amount you want, and every little bit helps.
+You can support me through [Ko-fi](https://ko-fi.com/F1F04KOJQ), a platform where you can donate any amount you like.
+Every bit helps, and I seriously appreciate it.

-If you want to donate, you can do so by clicking the button below:

 <link href='https://fonts.googleapis.com/css?family=Quicksand:400,700' rel='stylesheet' type='text/css'>

 <style>
   @keyframes kofi-wiggle {
-    0% {
-    transform:rotate(0) scale(1)
-    }
-    60% {
+    0%, 60% { transform: rotate(0) scale(1); }
-    transform:rotate(0) scale(1)
-    }
-    75% {
+    75% { transform: scale(1.12); }
-    transform:rotate(0) scale(1.12)
-    }
-    80% {
+    80% { transform: scale(1.1); }
-    transform:rotate(0) scale(1.1)
-    }
-    84% {
+    84% { transform: rotate(-10deg) scale(1.1); }
-    transform:rotate(-10deg) scale(1.1)
-    }
-    88% {
+    88% { transform: rotate(10deg) scale(1.1); }
-    transform:rotate(10deg) scale(1.1)
-    }
-    92% {
+    92% { transform: rotate(-10deg) scale(1.1); }
-    transform:rotate(-10deg) scale(1.1)
-    }
-    96% {
+    96% { transform: rotate(10deg) scale(1.1); }
-    transform:rotate(10deg) scale(1.1)
-    }
-    100% {
+    100% { transform: rotate(0) scale(1); }
-    transform:rotate(0) scale(1)
-    }
   }
 </style>